 How Audio Analysis Solves the Review Bottleneck

-CutCue analyzes the audio track of each recording automatically and produces a set of timeline markers that editors can import directly into Premiere Pro, DaVinci Resolve, or Final Cut Pro.
+CutCue analyzes the audio track of each recording automatically and produces a set of timeline markers that editors can import directly into Premiere Pro, DaVinci Resolve, or Vegas Pro.

 For agencies, the most relevant capabilities are: